 Video: Energy Saving Heater

 I love multitasking!
-This 2-in-1 Sunbeam SFH5963M-BWM Dual Comfort Heater with Fan means loads of options for keeping baby’s sleeping room warm and well-circulated in the bleak midwinter.
+This Pelonis PSH750G Table Circulation Fan with Heating Function means loads of options for keeping baby’s sleeping room warm and well-circulated in the bleak midwinter.

 2 Products in 1– It’s a fan!
 No, it’s a heater!
 It’s both!
 Let’s look at both the capabilities:

 - Heater mode- You can have a 1500 watt electric heater.
-It has both a high and a low setting.
+It has both a high (full 1500 watt) and a low (900 watt) setting.
 The high setting can heat the whole room, while the low setting provides focused heat.
 It heats to a max of 85 degrees and has an intuitive thermostat dial.

-- Fan mode- Also measuring in at 1500 watts, this 2 setting fan can blow hard or soft.
-Using the manual control, you can get just the right amount of air.
+- Fan mode- This 2 setting fan can blow hard or soft.
+Using manual control, you can get just the right amount of air.
+It uses aerodynamic blades and vortex technology for superior circulation and power.

-Safety– This heater is ETL certified for safe in-home use.
+Safety– This safe heater is ETL certified for safe in-home use.
 It has an auto-off feature to prevent overheating.
-A final safety feature is a cool touch housing to protect the people and places you love.
+A final safety feature is an automatic tip-over shut off to protect the people and places you love.

-Somewhat Lacking– At this price level, I would hope for more fan settings and a better thermostat.
-I wish there was a tipping sensor, but there isn’t.
+Somewhat Lacking– At this price level, I would hope for a quieter fan and a more accurate thermostat.
 It uses a lot of energy and makes a fair amount of noise, but it’s tolerable if you aren’t running it 24/7.
+And don’t let the photo deceive you, there is no remote control for this space heater.

-Assembly?!– Yes, you were going to have to assemble some of this heater.
+Assembly?!– Yes, you were going to have to assemble some of this baby heater.
 Which is kind of a pain, considering that you paid so much for it.
 Another problem is that the temperature sensor doesn’t always work accurately, but it’s only off by a degree or two.
-Finally there’s no tip over stop feature.
+Finally, there’s no tip-over protection feature.

 This more expensive option has a larger capacity and is a great idea for larger homes and nurseries.